 This description is based on the information found in the Web links listed with this topic.

 Web Links from MedlinePlus (National Library of Medicine)

 West Nile Virus

-Climate Change Indicators in the United States: Drought (Environmental Protection Agency)
+Climate Change Indicators: Drought (Environmental Protection Agency)

 Drought (Federal Emergency Management Agency)

 Drought and Health (Centers for Disease Control and Prevention)